 It should be noted that under our policy, the priority of a query increases as the processing of an update advances.
 For instance, let us assume that a query has just been selected for execution.
 At that moment, the priority of the query is equal to the priority of its leaf node or leaf operator.
-After the leaf finishes processing the update, the priority of the next operator, say O_x , is computed as shown earlier.
-Intuitively, S_x and C_x^{avg} are greater than S and C^{avg} of the leaf operator because the remaining processing cost decreases and the expected productivity might increase too.
-Additionally, N_x is equal to one and our priority function monotonically increases with the decrease in N .
-Thus, overall, the priority of O_x is higher than that of the leaf node.
+After the leaf finishes processing the update, the priority of the next operator, say $O_x$ , is computed as shown earlier.
+Intuitively, $S_x$ and $C_x^{avg}$ are greater than $S$ and $C^{avg}$ of the leaf operator because the remaining processing cost decreases and the expected productivity might increase too.
+Additionally, $N_x$ is equal to one and our priority function monotonically decreases with the increase in $N$ .
+Thus, overall, the priority of $O_x$ is higher than that of the leaf node.
 Similarly, the priority of each operator in the query is higher than the priority of the operator preceding it.
-As such, a query Q_i is never preempted unless a new update arrives and that new update triggers the execution of a query with a higher priority than Q_i .
+As such, a query $Q_i$ is never preempted unless a new update arrives and that new update triggers the execution of a query with a higher priority than $Q_i$ .

-Also note that under our priority function (Equation 11), FAS-MCQ behaves as follows:
+Also note that under our priority function (Equation 9), FAS-MCQ behaves as follows: